MicrosoftDocs/windows-itpro-docs/windows/deployment/usmt/usmt-common-issues.md

 ### I received the following error message: "Usage Error: You can't specify a file path with any of the command-line options that exceeds 256 characters."

 **Cause:** You might receive this error message in some cases even if you don't specify a long store or file path, because the path length is calculated based on the absolute path.
-For example, if you run the `scanstate.exe /o store` command from `C:\Program Files\USMT40`, then each character in "`C:\Program Files\USMT40`" will be added to the length of "store" to get the length of the path.
+For example, if you run the ` **ScanState**.exe /o store` command from `C:\Program Files\USMT40`, then each character in "`C:\Program Files\USMT40`" will be added to the length of "store" to get the length of the path.

 **Resolution:** Ensure that the total path length doesn't exceed 256 characters.
 The total path length includes the store path plus the current directory.

 ### I received the following error message: "USMT was unable to create the log file(s).
 Ensure that you have write access to the log directory."

-**Cause:** If you're running the ScanState or LoadState tools from a shared network resource, you'll receive this error message if you don't specify `/l`.
+**Cause:** If you're running the **ScanState** or **LoadState** tools from a shared network resource, you'll receive this error message if you don't specify `/l`.

 **Resolution:** To fix this issue in this scenario, specify the `/l:scan.log` or `/l:load.log` option.